Minsifye/Portfolio/README.md

 4. How were bootcamps assisting with increasing diversity in tech careers?
 5. According to EmploymentStatus, which group has the highest average Career satisfaction?

+The main findings of the code can be found at the Medium post available [here](https://towardsdatascience.com/how-to-perform-data-analysis-using-the-crisp-dm-approach-201708f220b2?source=friends_link&sk=afc2bdef4cb0b17d1dde208aa8cd3eb2).

 ### [BigView - PearlHack2020](https://minsifye.github.io/BigView/)
 - Natural Language Processing on Online Reviews Data, a BigView Idea.
 Created at Pearl Hackathon event at UNC Chapel Hill.